 We use an online recruitment system.
 To make the application process simple and straightforward, and so that you know how it works and what we need from you, we've put together a few hints and tips.
-Make sure you have all the information you need about the vacancy.
-For some jobs, you'll be asked to download a candidate pack, like this one, where you'll find specific application instructions.

-The first thing you need to do is sign up to our recruitment system.
-You will need a valid e-mail address to log in and apply for opportunities, as all communication from us will be via e-mail.
+The first thing you need to do is sign up to our online recruitment system.
+You'll need a valid e-mail address to log in and apply for jobs, as all communication from us will be via e-mail.
 You can do this via the vacancy you are interested in by selecting 'Apply' at the bottom of the advert.
 Once you've clicked this link you'll then be asked:

-- Do you have the right to live and work in the UK? - Do you have the required qualifications or equivalent experience, which were stated in the job advert? - Are you currently an employee of this organisation?
+- 1. Do you have the right to live and work in the UK? - 2.
+Do you have the required qualifications or equivalent experience, which were stated in the job advert? - 3.
+Are you currently an employee of this organisation?

-Simply answer yes or no and you can carry on with your application.
+Simply answer yes or no and then continue with your application.
 You'll then see the 'Register' page.
 Simply complete the details and select 'Submit Registration' and register to the system.
 You only need to sign up to the system once; you'll just be able to login next time.
+You can then carry on with your application.

-When it comes to the actual application, you need to fill out each section, please be aware that the system will automatically time out if you are inactive for more than 60 minutes.
-This will result in any unsaved information being lost so make sure you save what you are doing regularly.
+When it comes to the actual application, you need to fill out each section.
+Please be aware that the system will automatically time out if you are inactive for more than 20 minutes.
+This will result in any unsaved information being lost, so please make sure you save what you are doing regularly.
 Once you've finished, your details and information will be saved on the system for any future applications - of course, you can edit your details at any point.

 When you apply to the Environment Agency for a job we will ask you to provide your personal data on our application form.
 We need this information so that we can establish your identity and your right to work in the UK.
 You can read our Data Protection Statement on the application process page of our recruitment system.
 It is also available for reference on each page of the actual application.